mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 cannibalising other units.

-This robot runs on heavy-duty tracks optimised for smooth surfaces but they do have some rough- ground capability.
+This robot runs on heavy-duty tracks optimised for smooth surfaces but they do have some rough-ground capability.
 This enables loading and unloading under frontier conditions away from a starport, which makes these robots popular with crews trading around backwaters.
-The body of the robot is a blocky, low flatbed with a pair of forklift- type probes on a movable platform.
+The body of the robot is a blocky, low flatbed with a pair of forklift-type probes on a movable platform.
 These slide under a container and lift it, then slide back along

 Robot Hits Locomotion Speed TL Cost